What is the purpose of an inspection?

 What do you need to do?

 Be prepared for an inspection any time.
+Ofsted must inspect each provider at least once within a six year window from the date of the last inspection.
 Find out how often Ofsted is likely to carry out inspections.

 Make sure you have access to the documents and information that Ofsted might want to see during an inspection.
 Find a list of documents here.